naei/solana-exporter/README.md

   -skip_log_headers
         If true, avoid headers when opening log files -stderrthreshold value
-        logs at or above this threshold go to stderr (default 2) -v value
+        Logs at or above this threshold go to stderr (default 2) -v value
-        number for the log level verbosity
+        Number for the log level verbosity
   -vmodule value
-        comma-separated list of pattern=N settings for file-filtered logging -votepubkey
+        Comma-separated list of pattern=N settings for file-filtered logging -votepubkey
         Validator vote address (will only return results of this address)
 ```